The Yellow School

 Yellow School 2018-2019 Application Information

-Online registration for families new to Yellow School will open on November 15, 2018 at 6:00 AM.
+Online registration for current families at Yellow School will open on January 31, 2019 at 6:00 AM.

 If you have a child who will be eligible for the kindergarten next year, please note that, if that child is not currently at The Yellow School, you are asked to schedule a morning visit in the kindergarten class prior to placement.